spectral-compute/scale-docs/docs/manual/library/performance-tuning.md

   dramatic effect on performance on AMD than they do for NVIDIA (but are beneficial on NVIDIA, too!).

-SCALE's implementation of managed memory is typically much faster than HIP's.
+SCALE's implementation of managed memory is [typically much faster than HIP's](https://gist.github.com/ChrisKitching/53d9b3503c11881c5ea395ec41aff419).

 Enabling XNACK does not make every application faster: try it out and see.

-A more thorough explanation is in the next section.

 ### XNACK on AMD GPUs